 Pilot relay assembly is factory calibrated and sealed, field disassembly is not recommended.
 If required replace factory calibrated spare pilot relay assembly in following steps:

-a) Before removing pilot relay assembly, note whether action of positioner is direct or reverse to avoid misalignment when reassembly.
+- Before removing pilot relay assembly, note whether the action of the positioner is direct or reverse to avoid misalignment when reassembly.

-b) Remove three screws fastening assembly to body
+- Remove three screws fastening the assembly to the body

-e) Fix the 3 screws to securely fasten assembly to the body
+- Fix the 3 screws to securely fasten the assembly to the body

 To change the action, follow the steps given below:

-1 Release feed back spring and remove travel pin.
+- Release feedback spring and remove travel pin.

-3 Rotate the pilot by 1800 and remount it to the housing.
-Make sure that DA or RA marking is properly lined with arrow mark.
+- Rotate the pilot by 180 degrees and remount it to the housing.
+Make sure that DA or RA marking is properly lined with the arrow mark.